akjcon/strava_to_sheets/README.md

-# strava_to_sheets
+## Strava to Google Sheets
-Python app to automatically update a Google Sheets page with Strava workout data
+A python app that scrapes data from a user's Strava posts and adds that data to a selected Google Sheets document.